-Basic Facts about Crickets on Long Island
+Basic Facts About Crickets on Long Island

 When seeking potential mates, typically, male crickets will choose a spot to get the loudest sound that they can.
 They rub their legs together to make that chirping sound.
 They defend these places from other males.
-Males sometime have chirping “duels”, each one trying to sound better for potential partners.
+Males sometimes have chirping “duels”, each one trying to sound better for potential partners.
 Crickets are more active and likely to chirp faster and louder on a warm night.

-What do they eat?
 Many crickets are omnivores: they eat fruit, nectar, seeds, small insects, some leaves, and will even nibble on dead larger animals.
 For food, camel crickets consume wood, carpet, fungi, cardboard, other insects, and even other camel crickets in some instances.

 Start by running a dehumidifier to reduce the moisture in your basement or crawlspace.
 You’ll see fewer crickets, sowbugs, pillbugs, centipedes, silverfish and others!

 You should also look outside to see where insects can easily enter your home.
-Are there any unsealed cracks, crevices or openings by pipes?
+Are there any unsealed cracks, crevices, or openings by pipes?
 Seal those openings.
 Don’t forget to check your dryer vents.
 Open dryer vents also allow bugs to enter your home.
 Fix all leaking pipes and your leaky sump pump.

 Getting Rid of Crickets on Long Island